jSoboil/jSoboil.github.io/rambles.md

 ```
 Note the use of the log-scale to transform interactions onto the additive scale for ease of computation.

+Now we can implement a function that runs a Metropolis algorithm which using the `density_ratio()` function.

 ## The acceptance-rejection method